Area-53-Robotics/53D-Notebook-Over-Under-2023-2024/entries/intake-1/test.typ

   [
     #tablex(
       columns: 2,
+      rows: 3,
       align: center + horizon,

-      cellx(fill: gray.lighten(20%), colspan: 2)[Statistics],
-      [Average], [5.42],
-      [Range], [0.72],
-      [Variance], [	0.059833333333333],
-      [Standard Deviation], [0.2446085307861],
+      fill: (col, row) => {
+        if col == 0 {
+          gray.lighten(20%)
+        } else {
+          white
+        }
+      },

+      [1 Attempt Needed], [17],
+      [2 Attempts Needed], [8],
+      [3 Attempts Needed], [5],
     )
   ],

-  // [#image("./test/Triball Distance from Robot.svg")]
+  [#image("./test/Intake Reliability Performance.svg")]
 )

 == Conclusion
-The catapult was hitting around 5 to 6 feet.
-While the variance was tolerable, the middle bar is 6 feet away from the sides of the field perimeter that are perpendicular to it.
-We are not sure if the catapult will be enough to consistency hit triballs over the middle barrier.
+We are a bit unhappy with the consistency and reliability of our intake.
+While the intake did succeed, we want it to take the least attempts possible to intake so that we can save time during matches.
+We hope to tune the intake better after the next tournament.

 #colbreak()

+= Release Test (Handling)

+#v(1em)

+#grid(
+  columns: 2,
+  rows: 1,
+  column-gutter: 1em,

+  [
-= Amount of Triballs Over the Middle Barrier (Manipulation) == Materials
+    == Materials
     - Robot
+    - Controller
     - 30 Triballs
-- Notebook and pen to record data
+    - Notebook and pen to write down results
+  ],

+  [
     == Procedures
+    + Clear the goal of all triballs
-+ Set the robot flat on the field against the field perimeter
+    + Set the robot flat on the field 6 inches away from the goal with the front (intake side) facing the goal
-+ Place a triball on the catapult and fire it
+    + Place a triball inside of the intake
+    + Drive the robot towards the goal
-+ After the triball has finished moving, note down whether the triball crossed the barrier or not
+    + Attempt to relese the triball into the goal
-+ Remove the triball from the field
+    + Repeat step 5 until the triball has successfully been released
+    + Write down how many attempts it took to complete step 5
-+ Repeat steps 2-4 for a total of 30 trials
+    + Repeat steps 1-7 with a different triball for a total of 30 trials ],
+)

 == Results

-#align(center)[
+#gridx(
+  columns: 2,
+  align: center + horizon,

+  [
     #tablex(
       columns: 2,
+      rows: 2,
       align: center + horizon,

-    cellx(fill: gray.lighten(20%))[\# Succeeded], cellx(fill: gray.lighten(20%))[\# Failed],
-    [23], [7]
+      fill: (col, row) => {
+        if col == 0 {
+          gray.lighten(20%)
+        } else {
+          white
+        }
+      },

+      [1 Attempt Needed], [27],
+      [2 Attempts Needed], [3],
     )
-]

-// #image("./test/Count of Triballs Crossing the Middle Barrier.svg", height: 30%)
+  ],

+  [#image("./test/Intake Release Performance.svg")]
+)

 == Conclusion
-Although we are not satisfied with the catapult's consistency, we hope to tune it better before the upcoming tournament.
-*/
+We are very satisfied with how reliable the intake is at releasing the triballs into the net.
+This skill is especially crucial for our robot because we are a descore robot, so we lack other functionalities that other teams will have such as elevation.